eudoxia0/flashcards/Cards/Medicine.md

 C:
 Term: [embolus]

-Definition: [A clot that travels through circulation, becomes lodged in a blood vessel, and impedes block flood.]
+Definition: [A clot that travels through circulation, becomes lodged in a blood vessel, and impedes blood flow.]

 ---